hpsaturn/esp32-canairio-loader/README.md

 #  Troubleshooting

-- In Arduino IDE, some users comments that you need comment the first line `#include <Arduino.h>`
+- If don't happen anything after upload, please view the output messages in the serial monitor, maybe you have internet connection issues
 - We have a [Telegram group](https://t.me/canairio) for support, maybe the community can help you.
+(Spanish/English)